learning2hash/learning2hash.github.io/index.md

 </pre>

-This site has been inspired by the original living literature review of [Allamanis](https://ml4code.github.io).
+This site has been inspired and forked from the original living literature review of [Allamanis](https://ml4code.github.io).

 ### Contributing